 Constructing an industrial plant is a complex and lengthy undertaking.
 As with a house, you start with the foundations and move on to the steel frame.
 After that equipment is assembled, pipes are laid and instruments are connected.
 The final step, namely commissioning and start-up, is no less complicated.
 Our engineers inspect the intricate network of pipes, pumps, heat exchangers and plant components to ensure that everything is sufficiently clean, inert, sealed and dry for start-up.
 The

 commissioning engineers then bring the plant on stream, test every function and ensure the plant is operating as it should with the appropriate temperature and pressure settings.
 They gradually ramp up capacity from 0 to 100 percent and fine-tune various settings to maximize efficiently and align operations with customer needs.

 The benefits of virtual training

-gas processing plant in the Amur region of Russia's Far East.
+gas processing plant.
 Following field training, operating tasks can be simulated in a virtual control room.